The first church of Saint Anne in Canada:

-The first reported miracle at the site occurred during the construction of the shrine itself.
-A man named Louis Guimond was hired to help build the chapel, even though he suffered from rheumatism.
-After placing three stones on the foundation of the shrine, Mr. Guimond was cured of all his ailments.
-This was followed by other testimonies of healed people and the shrine quickly gained in popularity.
-Saint Mary of the Incarnation, foundress of the Ursulines of Quebec, also testified to these miracles in a letter written to her son on September 30, 1665: “Seven leagues from here, there is a village called Petit-Cap, where there is a church of Saint Anne in which Our Lord does great wonders in favor of this holy mother of the Blessed Virgin.
-The paralyzed walk there, the blind receive their sight, and the sick of any disease recover their health. “
+The new church did not cease to gain in popularity.
+The miracles were more and more numerous, according to the words of Saint Marie of the Incarnation.
+She wrote a letter to her son on September 30, 1665: “Seven leagues from here, there is a village called Petit-Cap, where there is a church of Saint Anne in which Our Lord does great wonders in favor of this holy mother of the Blessed Virgin.
+The paralyzed walk there, the blind receive their sight, and the sick of any disease recover their health.

 Who is Louis Guimond: